-In the spring of 2015, the state of Colorado enacted a law making a fourth lifetime DUI offense a felony, significantly enhancing the potential penalties that an offender may face.
+In the spring of 2015, the state of Colorado enacted a law making a fourth lifetime DUI or DWAI offense a class 4 felony, significantly enhancing the potential penalties that an offender may face.
 While a first, second or third DUI is not a felony offense, there are some cases in which a felony case may be brought against a driver in connection with a first, second or third DUI, particularly if he or she was the proximate cause of serious bodily injury or death to another person.
 Additionally, multiple convictions takes you one step closer to felony charges if you are arrested on suspicion of DUI again in the future.

 A second DUI offense in Colorado is a serious legal matter.

 The stakes are much higher if you have a prior alcohol-related driving offense on your criminal history and are currently charged with DUI or DWAI.
 If you are convicted of either a DUI or DWAI in your new case, you will receive a mandatory jail sentence.
 Colorado law requires it regardless of how long ago your prior offense was or what state the prior offense occurred in.
 Colorado does a lifetime look-back for prior offenses and if a prior conviction is found, you will be sentenced as a repeat offender.

 The potential penalties you face increase significantly when you have been charged with DUI, DUI per se, or DWAI in Colorado, and your record shows a prior criminal conviction.
 The following table depicts the possible penalties that arise when you are facing a second offense DUI, DUI per se, or DWAI:

 If you have a prior conviction on your record, and this prior DUI case occurred more than five years from the date of your new DUI case, then the judge may substitute sentencing alternatives for the mandatory minimum 10-days of jail and any other jail sentence imposed.